wdev-rs/laravel-datagrid/README.md

 Mass actions is a method to run specific action on multiple records.
 For example delete multiple records at once.

-When using mass actions I suggest using datagrid in a wrapper component Mass actions can be defined using the `mass-actions` prop in an array `[{'action' : 'massDelete', 'label': 'Delete'}]`
+When using mass actions I suggest using datagrid in a wrapper component.
+Mass actions can be defined using the `mass-actions` prop in an array `[{'action' : 'massDelete', 'label': 'Delete'}]`

 Datagrid will fire an event when the user selects rows and runs an action on them.
-The event name is what you define as `action`, in this case massDelete.
+The name of the event is what you defined in the `action` property, in this case `massDelete`.
-Handle the event on usual way, the handler gets the array of selectedIds as an argument:
+Handle the event on the usual way, the handler gets the array of `selectedIds` as an argument:

 ```vue
 @massDelete="(selectedIds) => alert('Simulating mass delete on id(s): ' + selectedIds.join(','))"